Carolina College of Natural Health Sciences

 Rosemary lends a rustic feel to the sweet, orange butternut squash.

-Is Butternut Squash Soup with Rosemary & Thyme Good for My Ayurvedic Diet?
+Is Butternut Squash Soup with Rosemary & Thyme a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Butternut Squash Soup with Rosemary & Thyme' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.